ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   or set to a specific value.
 If missing, this means that the community in question can be registered to by anyone.
 * **Organisation tokens:** These are settings that define whether you allow self-registering users to join existing organisations after providing an organisation-specific token.
 You may also allow or not organisation administrators to manage such tokens.
-* **Default organisation:** You can select one of your community's organisations as the organisation in which new registrants will be added.
+* **Default organisation:** You can select one of the community's organisations as the organisation in which new registrants will be added.
 This is a variant of providing an organisation token, whereby you allow users to join a specific organisation defined by you without providing further information.
 * **Require from users:** These are requirements that you want to enforce to users completing the self-registration process.
 The options available here,